eclipse-hawkbit/hawkbit/README.md

 The hara-ddiclient library has [reached version 2.x](https://github.com/eclipse-hara/hara-ddiclient/releases), and has been successfully used in production for years.

-Additionally, the hawkBit project has the long term goal to provide [Eclipse Hono](https://github.com/eclipse/hono) integration which will provide connectivity through various IoT protocols and as a result will allow a wide range of clients to connect to hawkBit.

 ## Other open-source hawkBit Clients